Ladbrokes is a British bookmaking brand whose existence dates back over 100 years in the UK.

 The biggest knock on Ladbrokes in this area is their absence from Dynamic Odds.
 This is a big issue for serious racing punters and one that needs to be rectified.

 Speak to any half-serious punter about Ladbrokes and you’ll soon hear about the elephant in the room: account restriction and closure.
-Ladbrokes have a very poor reputation in this area and are quick to close or limit accounts of anybody who starts to show any level of punting intelligence.
+Ladbrokes can be quick to close or limit accounts if you’re proving a decent level of punting intelligence.
+The silver lining is that they’ve recently shown some interest in welcoming back some winning punters.
+We’ve seen this through Twitter conversations where the olive branch has been extended and action offered.

 The upshot of this?
 You might not last long.
 But that doesn’t mean you shouldn’t enjoy the benefits of a Ladbrokes account while it lasts, as there are features which can be advantageous to any punter.